-The Group's gross profit from the trading of oil and related products in the PRC was approximately RM28.8 million for the Financial Year (2021: RM0.7 million).
-With combined effects of revenue and costs of sales from trading of oil and related products, the Group's gross profit margin from trading of oil and related products was 3.8% (2021: 0.6%).
+The Group's gross profit from the trading of oil and related products in the PRC was approximately RM8.3 million for the Financial Year (2022: RM28.8 million).
+With combined effects of revenue and costs of sales from trading of oil and related products, the Group's gross profit margin from trading of oil and related products was 3.0% (2022: 3.8%).

-Selling and Distribution Expenses
+Selling and distribution expenses

-The Group's selling and distribution expenses comprised mainly salary and benefits of our sales and marketing staff, entertainment and promotional expenses, travelling and transport expenses for a new team of trading of oil and related products in the PRC.
-During the Financial Year, the selling and distribution expenses were approximately RM1.3 million (2021: Nil).
+The Group's selling and distribution expenses comprised mainly salary and benefits of our sales and marketing staff, entertainment and promotional expenses, travelling and transport expenses in the PRC.
+During the Financial Year, the selling and distribution expenses were approximately RM1.5 million (2022: RM1.3 million).

-Administrative Expenses
+Administrative expenses

-The Group's administrative expenses increased from approximately RM13.1 million for the year ended 30 June 2021 to approximately RM17.7 million for the Financial Year.
-Such increase was mainly attributable to (i) the increase in staff costs, short-term lease expenses, depreciation expenses and other administrative expenses for new operation in the PRC, and (ii) the increase in impairment loss on trade receivables, contract assets and other receivables.
+The Group's administrative expenses increased from approximately RM16.1 million for the year ended 30 June 2022 to approximately RM21.1 million for the Financial Year.
+Such increase was mainly attributable to the increase in staff costs and depreciation expenses.
 The administrative expenses of the Group primarily consist of depreciation, staff costs, repair and maintenance and legal and professional fees and other charges.

-Finance Costs
+Finance costs

 Finance costs represented interest on bank overdrafts, term loans, lease liabilities and banker's acceptances.
-For the years ended 30 June 2022 and 2021, the Group recorded finance costs of approximately RM0.5 million and RM0.5 million, respectively.
+For the year ended 30 June 2023 and 2022, the Group recorded finance costs of approximately RM0.8 million and RM0.5 million, respectively.